gretkierewicz/dissertation/README.md

 ###03/12/2020

 - Going for pure REST Api, cleaning most of the unused code
+- Minor customization of the Form's fields

 To be done:

+- Excluding self referencing employees in supervisor field - if possible
 - Validation in the online form - popping out messages for fields
 - Implement TESTS!